hesingon/photoLibrary/README.md

 ```
 sls deploy
 ```
 Upon successful deployment, you will see a list of API endpoints.
-A folder `./serverless` is created, inside which there are cloudformation templates.
+A folder `./serverless` is created, inside which there are cloudformation templates(which will be similar to the ones in `generated cloudformation templates`).

 Take down the URLs and update these constant in `frontend/src/api/connections.ts`:
 1. `BACKEND`